hal/elemento/README.md

 The logger module exports some methods with slightly adjusted signatures to JavaScript.
 You can use them for instance in the browser dev tools to control the global and category based log levels:

-`org.jboss.elemento.logger.Logger.setLevel(String level)`
+- `org.jboss.elemento.logger.Logger.setLevel(String level)`<br/>
-: Sets the global log level
+Sets the global log level

-`org.jboss.elemento.logger.Logger.setLevel(String category, String level)` : Overrides the log level for one category
+- `org.jboss.elemento.logger.Logger.setLevel(String category, String level)`<br/>
+Overrides the log level for one category

-`org.jboss.elemento.logger.Logger.resetLevel(String category)`
+- `org.jboss.elemento.logger.Logger.resetLevel(String category)`<br/>
-: Resets the log level for the category to the global log level
+Resets the log level for the category to the global log level

 Please use the fully qualified name!

 # Samples

 Elemento comes with different sample applications to showcase and test the various modules.
-They're available at https://hal.github.io/elemento/samples/
+They're available at https://hal.github.io/elemento/samples/.
+The source code is available the [samples](https://github.com/hal/elemento/tree/main/samples) folder.

 # Contributing